encode/django-rest-framework/docs/api-guide/fields.md

 since Django 2.1 default `serializers.BooleanField` instances will be generated without the `required` kwarg (i.e. equivalent to `required=True`) whereas with previous versions of Django, default `BooleanField` instances will be generated with a `required=False` option.
-If you want to control this behaviour manually, explicitly declare the `BooleanField` on the serializer class, or use the `extra_kwargs` option to set the `required` flag.
+If you want to control this behavior manually, explicitly declare the `BooleanField` on the serializer class, or use the `extra_kwargs` option to set the `required` flag.